Strong quake hits Taiwan, topples house, halts rail traffic

 Taiwan's Central News Agency said the 6.4 magnitude shallow quake was centered north of Taitung County on the island's eastern shore.

 It partially collapsed an uninhabited house in Hualien County, about 165 kilometers (100 miles) north along the coast, causing no casualties.
-The Taiwan Railways Administration said trains linking Hualien and Taitung had been temporarily halted and five other high speed rail services canceled until safety checks are performed.
+Trains linking Hualien and Taitung had been temporarily halted and five other high speed rail services canceled until safety checks are performed, the Taiwan Railways Administration said.

-Metro systems in the capital, Taipei, and southern Kaoshiung city were temporarily suspended.
+Metro systems in the capital, Taipei, and southern Kaohsiung City were temporarily suspended.